KomodoPlatform/dPoW/doc/bible.md

 Notary nodes don’t actually need to transfer funds when they execute a notarization transaction.
 Instead, they execute an “empty transaction,” meaning that they pay the blockchain’s transaction fee but don’t actually move any coins.
 This fee is paid for the privilege of storing data on that blockchain’s ledger.

-Komodo’s globally distributed network of 64 Notary Nodes carry out these cross-chain notarizations every ten minutes, every hour of every day, 365 days a year.
+Komodo’s globally distributed network of 64 Notary Nodes carry out these cross-chain  notarizations approximately every ten minutes, every hour of every day, 365 days a year.
 This process is essential for Komodo’s delayed proof of work security mechanism, Komodo’s Blockchain Security Service, and Komodo’s Multi-Chain Syncing scalability features.

 In exchange for performing these duties, Notary Node Operators are rewarded with the ability to mine one block with an easy difficulty level roughly every 90 minutes.
-This allows each Notary Node Operator to easily mine 16 or 17 blocks per day.
+This allows each Notary Node to mine around 16 or 17 blocks per day on average.
 As KMD block rewards are 3 KMD per block, this adds up to about 50 KMD per day, or around 1500 KMD per month.

 Finally, it’s important to emphasize some of the things that Notary Nodes cannot do.

-Notary Nodes are not masternodes.
+- Notary Nodes are not masternodes.
+The mining rewards offered in exchange for performing Notary Node duties should not be viewed as passive income.
+Operators should be on standby at all times to swiftly react to update announcements to maintain the security of the network, and failing to do so may result being disqualified from running in future elections.
-Notary Nodes cannot withhold or censor transactions or blocks for any blockchain.
+- Notary Nodes cannot withhold or censor transactions or blocks for any blockchain.
-Notary Nodes cannot mine blocks with an easy difficulty on any chain except the Komodo blockchain.
+- Notary Nodes cannot mine blocks with an easy difficulty on any chain except the Komodo blockchain.
-Notary Nodes cannot solely determine the validity of a block; an entire decentralized network must come to a consensus before any transactions or blocks are verified.
+- Notary Nodes cannot solely determine the validity of a block; an entire decentralized network must come to a consensus before any transactions or blocks are verified.

 Notary Nodes simply take publicly-available data that has been established by a blockchain’s network (a block hash) and save it onto the ledger of a different blockchain.
-This is accomplished by executing an empty transaction, which any ordinary user can do.
+This is accomplished by executing an empty transaction, which any ordinary user can do, though Notary Nodes dPoW’s “Iguana” software to coordinate these transactions.

+Where consensus is reached by 13 of the 64 Notary Nodes, this results in a transaction such as https://litecoinblockexplorer.net/tx/1bf1a710f6f9a37a91b25a4200efca701506d5133f273fe3926dae317f41a75c with 13 notary node addresses as inputs to the transaction, and sent to a notarisation address as output, along with the OP_RETURN which can be viewed as an output in the transaction’s raw data.

+In the raw data of the transaction above, we can see the OP_RETURN string as being `82546a4e6860681046b972e4d64ee2314f9280bd2192bc059e3c57c7f8326f0dd06f24004b4d4400`

+This can in turn be [decoded](http://stats.kmd.io/tools/decode_opret/?OP_RETURN=82546a4e6860681046b972e4d64ee2314f9280bd2192bc059e3c57c7f8326f0dd06f24004b4d4400), resulting in the following information:

+Notarised Chain: KMD

+Notarised Block: 2387920

+Notarised Blockhash: 0d6f32f8c7573c9e05bc9221bd80924f31e24ed6e472b946106860684e6a5482

+Reviewing the Notarised Blockhash on the Notarised Chain’s explorer yields - https://komodod.com/b/0d6f32f8c7573c9e05bc9221bd80924f31e24ed6e472b946106860684e6a5482

 While the notarization process is critical to the security, blockchain interoperability, and scalability of the Komodo ecosystem, Notary Nodes don’t have any special powers over any blockchain.
 It is a fully decentralized mechanism for cross-chain notarizations.

 <br>

-## How to become a Notary Node operator?
+## How to become a Notary Node Operator?

 Anyone with the required hardware and technical knowledge can become a Notary Node Operator.
 Please note that dPoW currently only operates on Linux, so an advanced understanding of Linux is implicitly required.

 <b>The hardware requirements for the main NN server are as follows:</b>

 - OS: Ubuntu 18.x or Debian 10.x is recommended.
 - CPU: A High-Performance CPU (e.g. Xeon, i7/i9, Ryzen, EPYC, etc.)
 - RAM: 64 GB or more
 - Disk: 1 TB SSD or greater